sh0ckl0rd/nvim.config/README.md

 # Neovim Configuration

-A minimal, fast Neovim config using native Neovim features with Lua.
+A Neovim config using native Neovim features with Lua.

 ## Overview